alexdremov/chill-attention/README.md

   Supports `torch.compile` since the kernels are defined as custom PyTorch operators.

-- 📦 **Pure Triton, Single File**
+- 📦 **Pure Triton**

-  The entire kernel implementation is contained in a single-file Triton code.
+  The entire kernel implementation is contained in a few pure Triton code.
 Easy experimenting and customization.

 ## Why So Chill?